springjools/lidarr-cache-warmer/README.md

 3. **Cache misses return 503/404** until backend completes processing
 4. **Repeated requests eventually succeed** when cache is ready

-The tool keeps trying each entity until it gets a 200 response (cache hit) or exhausts attempts.
-This "warms" the cache so subsequent API users get fast responses.
+### Intelligent Processing
+- **First run**: Quick discovery (1 attempt each) to map current cache state
+- **Subsequent runs**: Intensive warming (25+ attempts) only on items that need it

-**Dependencies**: Release groups are only processed after their parent artist is successfully cached, since RG cache generation typically requires cached artist data.
+- **Dependencies**: Release groups are only processed after their parent artist is successfully cached

+This approach minimizes wasted effort and focuses cache warming where it's actually needed.